Mingqian-Li/Fairness-annual-review/Readme.md

 * We plan to use a generative model to solve the data bias issue.
 Some simple test has been done on the toy examples.

 * Bi-level optimization.
 * Application on diabete dataset.
+Either develop Mutar on R, or finish the cox model training on python.

 # Performance